Frequently Asked Questions

 Private health insurance does not cover the cost of consultations or the facility fee.

-Please note that we do charge for optional products purchased such as waterproof casts, splints, crutches etc. These products may be claimable through private health insurance depending on the level of cover.
+Please note there is an additional cost for products purchased such as waterproof casts, splints, crutches etc. These products may be claimable through private health insurance depending on the level of cover.

 Concession cards accepted are Commonwealth Seniors Health Card, Health Care card, Pensioner Concession Card and NDIS.